-To be eligible, a candidate must have a level of education which corresponds to completed university studies of at least three years attested by a diploma7 and appropriate professional experience of at least one year.
+To be eligible, a candidate must have a level of education, which corresponds to completed university studies of at least three years attested by a diploma8 and appropriate professional experience of at least one year.

-To qualify for the position, a candidate must have, in addition to the above, at least two years of relevant proven fulltime professional experience after completing the education, as mentioned under 1.2.1, in the field of in banking regulation or banking supervision dealing in particular with reporting or on preparing regulatory reporting at financial institutions.
+To qualify for the position, a candidate must have, in addition to the above, at least two years proven fulltime professional experience in banking regulation or supervision after completing the education as mentioned under 1.2.1.

-For working purposes, as English is the working language of the EBA,8 an excellent knowledge of the English language, both written and spoken, is required.9
+For working purposes, as English is the working language of the EBA,9 an excellent knowledge of the English language, both written and spoken, is required.10

 Native English speakers will be tested to prove their second language skills, in accordance with section 1.1.